 To make sure you don’t waste breast milk when heating it after it has been in the freezer, you should package it only 2 to 4 ounces in a pack.
 That way, if you find your baby isn’t as hungry as you thought she might be, you won’t be pouring an 8-ounce baby bottle of refused breast milk down the sink.

 32. Products To Help You Store Your Milk

 Whenever you’re storing breast milk, you need to make sure the containers you’re using are sterile.
 You can store milk in glass containers or plastic containers, as long as they’re BPA free.

-Plastic storage bags can also be used, but they run the risk of tearing in the freezer and possibly becoming contaminated (source).
-So if you do decide to go with storage bags, you'll make to make sure you buy ones that are high quality and are free from any harmful chemicals.
+Plastic storage bags can also be used, but they run the risk of tearing in the freezer and possibly becoming contaminated (16).
+So if you do decide to go with breastmilk storage bags, you’ll make to make sure you buy ones that are designed specifically for freezing breastmilk.

 33. Techniques You’ll Need When Storing Milk

-- You should never fill containers all the way to the top with breast milk (source).
+- You should never fill containers all the way to the top with breast milk.

 - It’s important to leave at least one inch of empty space at the top of the container because liquids expand when they freeze.